-CaptureRx immediately began a thorough review of the full contents of the files to determine whether sensitive information was present at the time of the incident.
-On or around March 19, 2021, CaptureRx confirmed that some of your information was present in the relevant files.
-CaptureRx began the process of notifying <<Entity Notification>> of this incident.
+CaptureRx then immediately began a thorough review of the full contents of the files to determine whether sensitive information was present at the time of the incident.
+On or around March 19, 2021, CaptureRx completed this review to confirm the full scope of affected individuals and associated covered entities to which the information related.
+Between March 30, 2021 and April 7, 2021 CaptureRx began the process of notifying healthcare providers of this incident.
+Since then, CaptureRx has worked with healthcare providers to notify the affected individuals whose information was identified by the review.

 What Information Was Involved?
-The investigation determined that, at the time of the incident, the relevant files contained your first name, last name, date of birth, and prescription information.
-We are providing you this notice to ensure you are aware of this incident.
+The investigation determined that, at the time of the incident, the relevant files contained first name, last name, date of birth, and prescription information.

 What Is CaptureRx Doing?
 Data privacy and security are among CaptureRx's highest priorities, and there are extensive measures in place to protect information in CaptureRx's care.
 Upon learning of this incident, CaptureRx moved quickly to investigate and respond.
-This investigation and response included confirming the security of CaptureRx's systems, reviewing the contents of the relevant files for sensitive information, and notifying business partners associated with that sensitive information.
+This investigation and response included confirming the security of CaptureRx's systems, reviewing the contents of the relevant files for sensitive information, and notifying covered entities associated with that sensitive information.
 As part of CaptureRx's ongoing commitment to the security of information, all policies and procedures are being reviewed and enhanced and additional workforce training is being conducted to reduce the likelihood of a similar future event.
+CaptureRx is also working with healthcare providers to notify individuals whose information was contained in the subject files as well as notifying appropriate regulatory authorities.

 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements and explanation of benefits forms, and to monitor your free credit reports for suspicious activity and to detect errors.
-Please also review the information contained in the attached "Steps You Can Take to Protect Personal Information."
+CaptureRx encourages individuals to remain vigilant against incidents of identity theft and fraud, to review account statements and explanation of benefits forms, and to monitor free credit reports for suspicious activity and to detect errors.
+Additional steps individuals can take is provided in the below "Steps You Can Take to Protect Personal Information."

 For More Information.
-We recognize that you may have questions not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line at (855) 654-0919 (toll free), Monday - Friday, 9:00 a.m. to 9:00 p.m., Eastern Time.
+CaptureRx has established a dedicated assistance line at (855) 654-0919 (toll free), Monday - Friday, 9:00 a.m. to 9:00 p.m., Eastern Time for any questions individuals have.